aws-samples/custom-web-experience-with-amazon-q-business/README.md

 aws acm import-certificate --certificate fileb://cert.pem --private-key fileb://key.pem
 ```
-Please note that, you will receive a warning from your browser when accessing the UI if you didn't provide a custom SSL certificate when launching the AWS CloudFormation Stack.
-Above instructions show you

 Please note that you will receive a warning from your browser when accessing the UI if you did not provide a custom SSL certificate when launching the AWS CloudFormation Stack.
 The above instructions show you how to create a self-signed certificate, which can be used as a backup, but this is certainly not recommended for production use cases.

 You should obtain an SSL Certificate that has been validated by a certificate authority, import it into AWS Certificate Manager, and reference it when launching the AWS CloudFormation Stack.